shalibaren/ML-Finance-Applicate/README.md

 # ML-Finance-Applications
 * ### **`Course: [107-2] 金融科技文字探勘與機器學習`**

    By collaborating financial knowledge with data science techniques to finish some projects in the end of the semester.
+   Self intro: NTU senior student major in Accounting, interest in football, squash mountain climbing and surfing.
 ***
 #### Week 1:
 - Inclass ppt file: https://ppt.cc/fUjvPx